-17. Legislators sincerely wishing to demonstrate the program's academic success to taxpayers could require a scientific evaluation of the program using the testing data established in Section 4(C).
+16. Legislators sincerely wishing to demonstrate the program's academic success to taxpayers could require a scientific evaluation of the program using the testing data established in Section 4(C).
 It is crucial that the legislature give the oversight responsibility for this study to a trusted objective nonpartisan source like a legislative service agency or a trusted research university department.
 We have provided model language for such an independent evaluation of the program in Section X below.
 The outlined research would evaluate not only whether students who participate in the program are better off but also, more importantly, whether the competition from private schools improves the performance of public schools.
 The outlined longitudinal study includes a comparison of students in the choice program with a similar cohort in the public schools for at least five years of their education.
 Unfortunately, a longitudinal study is likely to be quite expensive.
 Accordingly, the legislation allows the legislature (or a legislative service agency) to accept private grants to completely fund such a study.
 In some states, the legislature is not allowed to accept such grants, and another trusted agency would have to be selected.
 It will be tempting for legislators to further define the details of the study, but they should take care not to dictate the methodology or the results in order to maintain the credibility of the research.

-18. The legislation allows schools to occasionally fail to meet an accountability standard so that an antagonistic regulator cannot shut down the program by banning schools with a modest occasional violation such as turning in a report late.
+17. The legislation allows schools to occasionally fail to meet an accountability standard so that an antagonistic regulator cannot shut down the program by banning schools with a modest occasional violation such as turning in a report late.

-Section X. {Evaluation of the Parental Choice Scholarship Program}
+Section X: {Evaluation of the Parental Choice Scholarship Program}

-(A) The Legislative Service Agency may contract with one or more qualified researchers who have previous experience evaluating school choice programs to conduct a study of the program with funds other than state funds.

-(B) The study shall assess:

-(1) the level of parental satisfaction with the program;

-(2) the level of participating students' satisfaction with the program;

-(3) the impact of the program and the resulting competition from private schools on the resident school districts, public school students, and quality of life in a community;

-(4) the impact of the program on public and private school capacity, availability and quality; and

-(5) participating student's academic performance and graduation rates in comparison to students who applied for a scholarship under this program but did not receive one because of random selection.

-(C) The researchers who conduct the study shall:
+- (A) The Legislative Service Agency may contract with one or more qualified researchers who have previous experience evaluating school choice programs to conduct a study of the program with funds other than state funds. - (B) The study shall assess: - (1) the level of participating students' satisfaction with the program; - (2) the level of parental satisfaction with the program; - (3) the fiscal impact to the state and resident school districts of the program; - (4) the resulting competition from private schools on the resident school districts, public school students, and quality of life in a community; - (5) the impact of the program on public and private school capacity, availability and quality; and - (6) participating students' academic performance and graduation rates in comparison to students who applied for a scholarship under this program but did not receive one because of random selection. - (C) The researchers who conduct the study shall:

-(1) apply appropriate analytical and behavioral science methodologies to ensure public confidence in the study.

-(2) protect the identity of participating schools and students by, among other things, keeping anonymous all disaggregated data other than that for the categories of grade level, gender, family income level, race and ethnicity.

-(3) provide the Legislature with a final copy of the evaluation of the program.

-(D) The relevant public and participating private schools shall cooperate with the research effort by providing student assessment results and any other data necessary to complete this study

-(E) The Legislative Service Agency may accept grants to assist in funding this study.

-(F) The study shall cover a period of five years.
+- (1) apply appropriate analytical and behavioral science methodologies to ensure public confidence in the study; - (2) protect the identity of participating schools and students by, among other things, keeping anonymous all disaggregated data other than that for the categories of grade level, gender and race and ethnicity; and - (3) provide the legislature with a final copy of the evaluation of the program. - (D) The relevant public and participating private schools shall cooperate with the research effort by providing student assessment results and any other data necessary to complete this study. - (E) The Legislative Service Agency may accept grants to assist in funding this study. - (F) The study shall cover a period of 13 years.
 The legislature may require periodic reports from the researchers.
-After publishing their results, the researchers shall make their data and methodology available for public review while complying with the requirements of FERPA (20 USC Section 1232 g).
+After publishing their results, the researchers shall make their data and methodology available for public review, while complying with the requirements of the Family Educational Rights and Privacy Act (20 USC Section 1232 g).